 - Assessing your organization’s status: Benchmarking elements

 Want more tip sheets?
-Three to five times per year we send out tip sheets so you can learn with us on how to build thriving organizations and how to work collaboratively for greater results.
+Three to five times per year we send out tip sheets so you can learn with us.
+These sheets focus on how to build thriving organizations and how to work collaboratively for greater results.
 We’d love to have you join us.
 Sign up here.

 Strong, effective organizations

 - Alternative Dispute Resolution Institute of Canada

 - Collective impact forum

 - Tamarack Institute